Welcome to Norrbotten's museum

 The Norrbotten Museum's logo is available in landscape and portrait format.
 Choose the option that provides the best visibility where it will be used.
 The logo may not be cropped or otherwise altered.

-Norrbottens Museum's logo may only be used in contexts where the museum is a sender or partner.
+The Norrbotten Museum logo may only be used in contexts where the museum is the sender or collaborating party.

 Right click on the link you want and select "save link as" to download the logo you want.